-Vankleek Hill is the town where there is always something happening!
+Vankleek Hill is the best of both worlds!
+There is always something happening!
+Whether it is one of our special events, or the many vibrant groups where you can relax your mind and body or give them both a workout, or you want to enjoy the best side of friendly, small-town life, Vankleek Hill is it!
 Those of us who live here call it the busiest little town in Ontario!
-But we know how to relax and enjoy the peace and quiet of a small town.
+But yes, we know how to relax and enjoy the tranquility and beauty of our small town.

 Vankleek Hill’s historical murals are still the most-photographed subjects in town!
 Two historical murals are located on the corner of Home Avenue and Main Street.
 Visit a third historical mural called “Community Patchwork”, located at Vankleek Hill’s main intersection.
 This historical mural, along with “Going to the Fair”, located on the side of Wagar and Holland’s building at 28 High Street, feature scenes from Vankleek Hill’s past.
 All four historical murals were painted by artists Liz Skelly and Odile Têtu.

 Vankleek Hill has been proclaimed as the “Gingerbread Capital of Ontario”.
 It exhibits stunning examples of Victorian-era houses which still boast the original wooden gingerbread ornamentation.
 All it takes is a stroll down any streets in the historical part of town to see what we mean.
 If you are looking for information about events, click on the Events tab in the menu at the top of this page.

 More than 250 homes in Vankleek Hill pay homage to its Victorian history with its gingerbread-style architecture.
 “Gingerbread” is often used interchangeably with Victorian; a style named in honour of Queen Victoria, and was introduced as a way to decorate buildings.